opensafely-core/stata-docker/README.md

 ## Relicensing Stata

 The docker image contains the machinery needed to update the license.
-To generate a new license file, first obtain the new serial number, code, and authorisation.
+To generate a new license file, first obtain the new details:

+ - serial number: 12 digit number, e.g. "12345678901"
+ - code: 46 character string with spaces, e.g. "abcd efgh ijkl abcd efgh ijkl abcd efgh ijkl a"
+ - authorisation: 4 character string, e.g. "wxyz"

 Then run:

     docker run --rm -v $PWD:/src -w /usr/local/stata --entrypoint /src/scripts/renew-license.sh ghcr.io/opensafely-core/stata-mp "SERIAL" "CODE" "AUTH"

 The resulting file will be copied to `./stata.lic` (note: due to docker shenanigans, it will be owned by root).
 You can test this works with: